nmoskovkin/soft-mocks/README.md

 Definition:
 ```
-\QA\SoftMocks::redefineMethod($class, $method, $functionArgs, $fakeCode, $strict = true)
+\QA\SoftMocks::redefineMethod($class, $method, $functionArgs, $fakeCode)
 ```

-Arguments are the same as for redefineFunction, but $class is argument is introducted, and it's possible to work in non-strict mode ($strict = false).
-If non-strict mode is selected, then runkit behavior is emulated when class methods are redefined so that in addition to the $class method itself, its ancestor methods are also redefined.
+Arguments are the same as for redefineFunction, but argument $class is introduced.

-As an argument, $class accepts a class name or a trait name.
+As an argument $class accepts a class name or a trait name.

 Redefining functions that are generators
 ==